 Ladd’s Addition is a small, historically significant, almost entirely residential neighborhood in inner Southeast Portland.
 Though it’s not a hot spot by any stretch, Ladd’s Addition is notable for its unusual layout – on a map of Portland, it’s immediately identifiable for its X-shaped intersections and small, regularly spaced parks.
 In fact, 126-acre Ladd’s Addition is Portland’s oldest planned residential neighborhood, and one of the oldest planned communities anywhere in the western U.S.

 Part of the National Register of Historic Places since the late 1980s, it’s a treasure trove of well-preserved, early 20th century craftsman, Tudor, and Colonial Revival houses.
 If you’re at all interested in architecture or urban design, Ladd’s is definitely worth a 30-minute wander (or 10-minute bike circuit).
+Just be sure to bring your own water and sustenance – you won’t find many shops or cafes here.

 36. Northwest Portland (Nob Hill)